qpe-y9d37y/awx_linux-lifecycle/README.md

 * `init.yml`
   - Use: install the Foreman collection from Ansible Galaxy
   - No variable needs to be declared for this playbook
+  - Options to enable in AWX (Tower):
+    - Enable privilege escalation
   - **Note**: AWX 9.1.0.0 uses Ansible 2.8.5 meaning that we cannot install collections with the ansible-galaxy command.
 It will be necessary to remove the mazer dependancy and replace mazer by ansible-galaxy when Ansible will be updated to 2.9

 * `cdn_unregister.yml`
   - Use: unregister a RHEL server from Red Hat CDN
-  - Options to enable in AWX (Tower):
+  - Options to enable in AWX:
     - Enable privilege escalation
   - Variables to declare in AWX (Tower):
     - `decom_host`: host to unregister from RH CDN (in a survey)